>Date: Sat Oct 17 14:32:11 1998

 converge.
 See: http://turmelpress.com/bankmath.htm

-In all the years I've been posting information about the solution
+In all the years I've been posting information

 to the riddle on sci.econ, I've faced many criticisms but none whose